 Direct-action in the Occupied Palestinian Territory

-Resisting the demolition of Palestinian homes: ICAHD members physically block bulldozers sent to demolish homes.
-We also mobilize hundreds of Israelis and Palestinians to rebuild them as acts of resistance.
+Resisting the demolition of Palestinian homes: ICAHD members physically have blocked bulldozers sent to demolish homes.
+We also mobilize Israelis, Palestinians and internationals to rebuild them as acts of resistance.
+We aim to be present at home demolitions when requested and participate in other acts of resistance we are invited to participate in

-ICAHD guides conduct tours of the Occupied Territory from a critical peace perspective, in Hebrew, English, Arabic and other languages, and assist study missions in developing programs that allow them to see the realities while meeting with Israeli and Palestinian experts and activists.
+ICAHD guides conduct tours of the Occupied Territory from a critical peace perspective, in Hebrew, English, Arabic and assist study missions in developing programs that allow them to see the realities while meeting with Israeli and Palestinian experts and activists.

 ICAHD staff and activists embark on extensive speaking tours abroad at the invitation of our international partners, participate in international conferences and gatherings, and appear frequently in the international media.
 Besides our work with our international partners, we meet with government officials and diplomats, both in Israel/Palestine and in their capitals, in an effort to affect their governments’ policies.